informer.yaml

 Filters are injected server-side into every search request.
 The app code doesn't need to handle filtering — it's automatic and tamper-proof.

-Credential Injection
+Credential Injection (integration options)

-Pass user-specific credentials to external APIs:
+Pass user-specific credentials to external APIs via the slot's options:

 headers: